 Have you ever seen kids’ writing where all of the letters and words are piled on top of each other with no spaces at all?
 Or maybe you’ve seen the opposite: huge gaps and spaces in the middle of words and sentences that don’t make any sense?

 It’s one of the most common handwriting issues I see in my OT practice – spacing.
-Luckily, we have lots of little tricks we use in our school based practice to help support the development of this skill.
+Luckily, we have lots of little tricks we use in school based occupational therapy to help support the development of this skill.

 Tips for working on spacing